adamkrone/window-pane/README.md

 ##Overview

-Creates a seamless "window-pane" effect by using only one image.
+Create a seamless "window-pane" effect using only one image.

 ##Usage

-To work with this plugin you must include:
+To use this plugin you must include:

 - jQuery
-- windowPane.min.js
+- windowPane.js

 **Example Initialization:**